Nom-nom-hub/arc-kit/templates/commands/clarify.md

    - Acceptance criteria testability across contexts
    - Measurable Definition of Done style indicators that can evolve
    - Adaptation success criteria
+   - **CRITICAL**: Verification and testing requirements for all features
+   - **CRITICAL**: How to validate functionality before project completion
+   - **CRITICAL**: Test coverage and validation criteria for each component

    Adaptive Misc / Placeholders:
    - TODO markers / unresolved decisions about adaptation